Thermal Wild Hog Hunting Near Atlanta

 The Ones That Got Away

 Going into the second night, expectations were high.
-The group had already put Piggy’s on the ground, and they were eager to add to their tally.
+The group had already had these Piggy’s relocated to a new home, and they were eager to add to their tally.
 But this time, the Hogs had different plans.
 Field after field, they checked feeding areas, scanned tree lines, and waited for movement, but the pigs never showed.

 That’s the challenge of Hunting Free-Range Wild Hogs—they’re unpredictable, and sometimes they simply disappear into the thick cover, leaving Hog Hunters with nothing but a long night of searching.
-Even without pulling the trigger, the experience of working fields under Thermal is always an adrenaline rush.
+Even without finding any, the experience of working fields under Thermal is always an adrenaline rush.

 The Hunt Continues